MicahElliott/tufa/README.md

 % gpg --decrypt   --pinentry-mode loopback mykeys.tsv.gpg # decrypt (what tufa does)
 ```

-A TSV has the nice benefit that you can import it to a DB like SQLite if you
+A TSV has some nice benefits:

+- You can **import it to a DB** like SQLite if you want to do fancier things
-want to do fancier things with it (eg, encrypted sync with Turso?).
-You can
+  with it (eg, encrypted sync with Turso?).
+- You can also easily **read/edit and create new entries**, so tools that use
+  are dumbly simple.
+- You can concatenate your trusting loved ones' entries onto your own.
-also easily read/edit (and even print!) the TSV, and **save it somewhere safe
-as a backup**.
+- You can even print! the TSV, and **save it somewhere safe as a backup**.

 You should know that you can generate the same TOTP from any authenticator app
 if it has the same _secret key_ registered for a site.
 So whether you're used
-to Authy or Ente or Okta, know that you can redundantly use the same secret an
+to Authy or Ente or Okta or Duo, know that you can redundantly use the same
-any of those and get the same 6-digit code.
+secret an any of those and get the same 6-digit code.
+So you can use Ente on
+your phone and also `tufa` on any desktop.
+Point is: don't have a single point
+of failure.

-So the trick is to simply send any one of those 32-character (usually, though
+So the trick is to simply send any one of those 32-character secrets (though
-they vary in length) secrets through any authenticator.
-The tiniest (but
+they can vary in length) through any authenticator.
+The tiniest (but powerful)
-powerful) CLI I can find for this is `oathtool` (90kb).
+CLI I can find for this is `oathtool` (90kb).
 So it's just a matter of:

 ```shell
 % echo 'AbCd9876...' | oathtool -b --totp -d6 -